ryanklee/think-taink/docs/domain_model_and_research_summary.md

 - Mechanisms for stakeholder engagement and civil society input in AI development processes
 - Robust privacy protection measures for data collection and analysis
 - Ongoing efforts to improve explainability and transparency in AI decision-making
+- Integration of AI ethics education in relevant fields, including medicine and information systems
+- Addressing ethical concerns specific to large language models in academic and research contexts
+- Developing responsible AI practices that balance innovation with ethical considerations
+- Implementing ethical frameworks for AI applications in sensitive domains (e.g., healthcare, finance)
+- Ensuring fairness and avoiding bias in AI decision-making processes across various sectors
+- Considering the long-term societal impacts of AI systems and their influence on human decision-making
+- Establishing guidelines for ethical AI research and experimentation, including multi-agent simulations

 ## 6. Future Directions